vagonbar/gr-gwncppvgb/README.md

 ## An example block

-An example block is provided, which was created with the former commands,  inserting this argument list:
+An example block called `message_passer` is provided, which was created with the former commands,  inserting this argument list:

 ```
   std::string message, int counter